What is the Broad Institute?

 We will notify applicants in March if they are selected for interviews at the Broad.
 Final decisions will be made in mid to late April.

 Note: the interview process for RA and CA roles happens in parallel with BBPS candidate evaluation.
-Because candidates may interview with multiple labs, the hiring process may take a bit longer, so notifications from BBPS may go out first.
+The hiring process may take some time because candidates may interview with multiple labs.
 If you are not selected for BBPS, that has no bearing on your potential employment in an RA or CA position.

 I'm still confused about the application process.